I remember the good old college days where we spent weeks analyzing survey data in SPSS. It's interesting to see how far we came from that point.

 Besides its interpretation, exploratory data analysis is repetitive for the most part.
 Gone are the days we struggled with SPSS and Excel to do trivial things.
-Today, we can do a lot more than that in the blink of an eye.
+Today, we can do much more than that in the blink of an eye.

 In this article, I've discussed three strikingly convenient Python libraries to do EDA.
 Pandas profiling is the most popular one among them.
 Sweetviz creates a self-contained HTML application that I find handy.
 Lastly, we discussed Pandas GUI, a tool that allows you to control your analysis.

 Along with the library, we've also discussed creating CLI wrappers to make it more convenient.
 It allows non-Python users to also benefit from these tools.

 Installation and usage are straightforward for all three libraries.
 With the repetitive tasks of EDA being taken care of, you may focus on the more exciting stuff.